analuhaas/MMC/MMC_documentation/stack_openloop_noCVB_test_tutorial.md

 ## Objectives and context

-The goal of this tutorial is to test a MMC stack built with TWIST boards operation with open-loop control using NLM modulation strategy without and with CVB.
+The goal of this tutorial is to test a MMC stack built with TWIST boards operation with open-loop control using NLM modulation strategy without CVB.
 For that, we use the two circuit structure below. $R_{dec}$ resistance is connected in parallel to the stack for circuit #2 in order to emulate negative currents discharging the modules capacitor.

 <img width="877" height="492" alt="image" src="https://github.com/user-attachments/assets/7ffc269f-ad4d-4e96-b236-9b2980b45c47" />